-Kier makes his home with his father and his mother.
-Carrying water, teaching others and sewing are his household duties.
-His father is employed as a laborer and his mother maintains the home.
-There are 4 children in the family.
+In his home, Kier helps by carrying water, teaching others and buying or selling in the market.
+He lives with his father and his mother.
+His father is not employed and his mother maintains the home.
+There are 3 children in the family.

-Please remember Kier in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Kier to receive the assistance he needs to develop his potential.
+Please pray for him.

 Kier lives in the coastal community of Barangay Tibanga, home to approximately 8,200 residents.
 Typical houses are constructed of wood and have corrugated iron roofs.
 The primary ethnic group and language is Cebuano.